(If you haven’t already read my About page, read that first!)

 In a way this era is the most important one; it lays out a lot of my core beliefs and fundamental approaches, many of which show up again and again underpinning my later work.
 The easiest approach to this era, if you care to read it, is just to start at the beginning.
 The posts are short and build on each other fairly consistently.

-For more of a summary view, you can check out my roadmaps (which can also be accessed by clicking on the “Roadmap” category in the sidebar).
+For more of a summary view, you can check out the roadmap posts in the overview category.
 Each batch of topics on a related subject started with a roadmap post to give you an idea where I was headed.
 Unfortunately, my fourth roadmap (on practical philosophical problem-solving) only got about half-complete before I basically gave up.

 The Dark Ages